Virtual Accounting

 Profitability confirms whether the model creates value, not just revenue.

-• Operating expenses by category such as payroll, rent, and marketing, monthly trend, and variance to budget.
+• Operating expenses by category: payroll, rent, marketing, and others with monthly trend and variance to budget.

 • Operating, investing, and financing cash flows for the current period and trailing twelve months.

-• Free cash flow, cash from operations minus capital spend, capacity to grow and service debt.
+• Free cash flow: cash from operations minus capital spend.
+This shows capacity to grow and service debt.

 • Four to twelve week cash forecast based on scheduled receivables, payables, payroll, and known commitments.